chicio/chicio.github.io/_posts/2020-10-19-swift-package-manager-resources.md

 }
 ```

 So in the case of ID3TagEditor, when I **open and build it as a Swift Package from Xcode** or **build it from the command line** the `Bundle.module` will contain the correct bundle.
-As a consequence I can call  `Bundle.module.path(forResource: <resource name>, ofType: <file type>)` to get the path to the resources bundle with the ID3TagEditor test target and load/use them in my tests.
+As a consequence I can call `Bundle.module.path(forResource: <resource name>, ofType: <file type>)` to get the path to the resources bundled with the ID3TagEditor test target and load/use them in my tests.
 In fact I created a `PathLoader` class that I use in my acceptance tests to load my test resources.

 ```swift
 import Foundation